jemmy512/book-notes/CS/refactoring-2.md

     Even more than most program elements, the importance of a name depends on how widely it’s used.

 * Mechanics
-    1. If the variable is used widely, consider Encapsulate Variable (132).
+    1. If the variable is used widely, consider `Encapsulate Variable`.
     2. Find all references to the variable, and change every one.
         * If there are references from another code base, the variable is a published variable, and you cannot do this refactoring.
         * If the variable does not change, you can copy it to one with the new name, then change gradually, testing after each change.